RyanAmeri/blog/0007-deep-js-foundations-v3.md

 ### Constructor

-The constructor method is optional, but if we include it in our class, it it called ever time a new object is being created (_instantiated_ in OO parlance), which could give our class more flexibility.
+The constructor method is optional, but if we include it in our class, it it called every time a new object is created (_instantiated_ in OO parlance), which could give our class more flexibility.
 For example:

 ```js
 class Person {